 - a register of all assets which are subject to an annual stocktake;

-- the Treasury asset management guide which sets out the Treasury's policies and asset management guidelines for the day-to-day care and custody of assets52; and
+- the Treasury's policies and asset management guidelines for the day-to-day care and custody of assets;56 and

 - a capital management plan that sets out the IGT's longer term asset requirements and funding sources for ongoing asset replacement and investment.
 This is integrated with the strategic planning and capital budget process that occurs before the beginning of each financial year in conjunction with the IGT's annual operating budget process.

-The IGT engages consultants where it requires specialist expertise or when independent research, review or assessment is needed.
+The IGT engages consultants where there is a requirement for specialist expertise or independent research and assessment.
 Consultants are typically engaged to investigate or diagnose a defined issue or problem, carry out defined reviews or evaluations or provide independent advice, information or solutions to assist the agency's decision making.

-During 2016–17, four new consultancy contracts were entered involving total actual expenditure of $239,634.
-Selection of two of these consultancies was by Limited Tender and the remaining two by Open Tender.
-In addition, two ongoing consultancy contracts were active during the period, involving total actual expenditure of $6,936.
-Selection of one of these consultancies was by Limited Tender, and the other by Open Tender.
+During 2017–18, three new consultancy contracts were entered into involving total actual expenditure of $82,184.
+Selection of two of these consultancies was by Limited Tender and the remaining one by Open Tender.
+Two of these new consultancies ended during the financial year.
+In addition, four ongoing consultancy contracts were active during the period, involving total actual expenditure of $77,969.
+Three of these contracts concluded in this financial year.
+Selection of two of these ongoing consultancies was by Limited Tender, and the other two by Open Tender.

-The above consultants were engaged to provide specialist expertise not available within the IGT to assist with the relocation to new premises, independent evaluation of the agency complaints handling service, and the provision of an independent report relating to an IGT review.
+The above consultants were engaged to provide specialist expertise not available within the IGT.
+Four of these consultants provided services relating to the relocation to new premises.
+The remaining three consultants provided independent evaluation of the agency complaints handling service, advice and assistance in implementing the communications strategy (mentioned in the overview section of this report) and other limited professional services.

 Australian National Audit Office access clauses